The Best Greek Potato Salad (No Mayo!)

 Variations

 • Add boiled eggs.
-Cut them in quarters and toss with the rest of the ingredients.
+Cut them into quarters and toss with the rest of the ingredients.
 The yolk emulsifies with the dressing as the salad sits and gets better with time.

 • Add cheese like feta or graviera (Greek gruyere).
 Another cheese I love in this salad is cubed cheddar